AMAN-9608/CS7641_ML/readme.md

 <img width="400" height="196" src="https://i.imgur.com/jZqpV51.png">
 </p>
 <p align = "center">
-<font size="1">Illustrative Example of Chest X-Ray in Patients with No pneumonia, Bacterial Pneumonia or Viral Pneumonia</font>
+<font size="1">Illustrative Example of Chest X-Ray in Patients with No pneumonia, Bacterial Pneumonia and Viral Pneumonia</font>
 </p>
 <p align="justify">
 A qualified doctor then examines the X-ray for the signs of Pneumonia.
 Due to the subjectivity and manual bias of interpretations, the test results are not widely comparable.
 The current need is to establish a simple, automated, and objective screening technique which can adapt to a range of health and social service settings and would enable early detection of Pneumonia.</p>